-- 2. Fill in the commented lines and run the program. - 3.
-Change the initial speed until you can get the ball to stop in the hole. - 4.
+- 3. Change the initial speed until you can get the ball to stop in the hole. - 4.
 Now change the coefficient of friction to either a smaller or larger value and find the new initial speed needed to get the ball into the cup.

-- C Complete the experiment and report your answers for the following questions. - 1.
-Place the cup at another location that is not on the +x axis, such as the top corner of the green. - 2.
-Find the initial velocity vector needed to get the ball into the cup, if mu = 0.1. - ${f B}$ Do all parts for ${f C}$ do the following. - 1.
-Add keyboard interaction so that by using the up and down arrows, you can change the initial speed of the ball before you put the ball.
+${\bf C}$ Complete the experiment and report your answers for the following questions.

+- 1. Place the cup at another location that is not on the +x axis, such as the top corner of the green. - 2.
+Find the initial velocity vector needed to get the ball into the cup, if mu = 0.1.

+${\bf B}\,$ Do all parts for ${\bf C}$ do the following.

+- 1. Add keyboard interaction so that by using the up and down arrows, you can change the initial speed of the ball before you put the ball.
 Hitting the space bar actually puts the ball.
 It might be a good idea to put a different while loop with the keyboard interactions before the while loop for the motion of the ball.
 Use your tank wars program for a reminder on how to write the code.
 Use the initial position of the hole at x = 15 ft, along the x-axis in order to test out your code. - 2.
 Alert the player if the ball goes into the hole. - 3.
-Alert the player if the ball goes off screen. - A Do all parts for C and B and do the following. - 1.
+Alert the player if the ball goes off screen. - ${\bf A}\,$ Do all parts for ${\bf C}$ and ${\bf B}$ and do the following. - 1.
 Add keyboard interactions that allow the user to change the angle of the initial velocity of the ball. - 2.
 Place the hole at a location not on the x axis and allow the user to change both the initial speed and direction of the putt in order to get it into the hole.